danprince/learn-react/pages/ex2.md

 Now instead of rendering `'Hello, world!'` the component will render whatever we pass as a `name` property.

+__It's really important to understand this step.
+Passing properties to React components will be an big focus of the rest of this tutorial.__

 ## Conditional Components
 We can use the properties for all sorts of things.
-Lets make a simple clock that told you whether it before or after midday.
+Lets make a simple clock that told you whether it is before or after midday.

 Add this starting code to your file, above the call to `React.render`.